lihbr/lihbr-diapositiv/241112-nuxt-mobile-apps/slides.md

 layout: interaction
 ---

-# we have a lot of Nuxt developers in this room, do we?
+# we have a lot of Nuxt developers in this room, don't we?

 ---